mesonbuild/meson/docs/markdown/Dependencies.md

 Additional CMake parameters can be specified with the `cmake_args` property.

+*(new in 0.53.0)* `cmake_components` allows specifying
+`find_package(...
+COMPONENTS ...)`, which are useful and even necessary for packages like HDF5 using CMake.

+*(new in 0.53.0)* `cmake_full_find: true` tells CMake to not prefill the CMake cache with information from Meson.
+This makes CMake slower, but is more reliable and even necessary for packages like OpenMP that use CMake try_compile

 ### Some notes on Dub

 Please understand that meson is only able to find dependencies that